 Do your soaps lather?

-Yes they do.
-We have chosen the oils to use in my recipes carefully to create a moisturising creamy bar of soap.
-Each oil has a profile of its benefits and we have spent months testing out and adjusting the recipe to find a creamy bar of soap that we love.
-We hope you agree.
+Yes, they do.
+We have chosen the oils to use in my recipes carefully to create a moisturising, creamy bar of soap.
+Each oil has a profile of its benefits and we have spent months testing and adjusting the recipe to find a creamy bar of soap that we love and so do our customers.

 Do you use Lye?

 Measuring out the correct ingredients is an important part of the soap making process.
 We measure with precise accuracy to ensure that only the correct amount of Sodium Hydroxide is used to saponify the oils in our batch.
-In all our soap we actually leave a superfat of 8% which to you means that we leave 8% of our oils un saponified to make it an extra nourishing bar of soap.
+In all our soap we leave a superfat of 8% which means that we leave 8% of our oils un-saponified to make it an extra nourishing bar of soap.